Rana1781/Data-Cleaning-Course-Project/README.md

 1. First download the file from the given link in the course project webpage in coursera.
 2. Unzip all the files
 3. Then an R script named ``run_analysis.R`` where all the code should be run.
-4. Read the train data and test data and feature names from the respective files.
+4. Read the train data and test data and feature names from the respective folders where these files are kept.
 5. Load the data(x's) feature, activity info and extract columns named 'mean'(`-mean`) and 'standard'(`-std`).
 6. Also, modify column names to descriptive. (`-mean` to `Mean`, `-std` to `Std`, and do not forget to remove symbols like `-`, `(`, `)`)
 7. Extract data by selected columns, and merge x, y(activity) and subject data.